What Coverage Is Require Under California Insurance Laws?

 • Concussions

 These personal injuries all require medical attention.
 Even relatively minor injuries can lead to thousands of dollars in medical bills.
 You may want to purchase additional liability coverage to cover any accident injuries and property damage in an accident you cause.
 Once your policy limits are exhausted in an accident, you are personally on the line for financial responsibility for a person’s medical expenses and property damages.
-You could face a personal injury lawsuit.
+You could face a Long Beach personal injury lawsuit.
 For example, suppose you have the minimum coverage required by the state.
 If you cause an accident and injure two people and their medical expenses rise to $70,000, you could be on the line for the $40,000 that is over the bodily injury liability coverage you purchased.

 You may also want to purchase collision coverage and medical payments coverage to pay for your own property damage (vehicle repair or replacement) and medical bills if you are in an accident.
 You will not get this coverage by paying for just the required liability minimums required by the state.
 California minimums for auto insurance offer no protection for a person who may cause an accident.